nordqvig/SMPE_Georgios_Public/MOOC/MOOCModule3/MOOCModule3.md

 - pandas "skiprow=n" to skip rows when reading data Quiz done

+## Section 4:
 Verifying and inspecting
 - Check the data, make sure its formatted the way we intend it to be.
+Quiz done

+## Section 5:
+Replicable analysis includes all the data in executable form and explains decisions made.
+It is at this level that most errors occur, when handling the data before we start analyzing it.

 Quiz done